preloader

 How do we cut the Shin of Beef?

 Our expert butchers remove the whole Beef Shin on the bone through the top joint on the Forequarter.
 The Shin meat is then cut from the bone as one single piece, this looks like a butterflied cut of beef.
 The thick gristles are cut from both ends of the Boneless Shin, leaving a leaner piece of Beef.
-The whole Boneless piece is then cut in half across the grain, this makes a more manageable, 1 kilo family sized portion.
 Trimming up the Shin reduces Food Waste & saves time in preparation.

 How is Shin of Beef Packed?